programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 Once you are satisfied with the top 25 words, you can move onto creating the Wordfish model.

 ## Build Wordfish Model
 The following code creates a Wordfish model based on the corpus of unique comments you have assembled.
 While the model is robust, the code to run it is compact.
 Depending on the number of documents in your corpus, and the number of times the model iterates, it may take some time to generate.
-Remember - at this point, more iteration is a good thing, so be patient.
+Remember - at this point, more iterations are a good sign, so be patient.
 If your model stops running quickly (in a minute or less), or the word-level visualization doesn't have the symmetrical "Eiffel Tower" shape that appears in this lesson, it may be necessary to clean your data better or optimize your dataset further.

 ```
 library(quanteda.textmodels)